holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 Linux Security Modules (LSM) is a framework that has been part of the Linux kernel since 2.6, that supports security models implementing Mandatory Access Control (MAC).
 The currently accepted modules are AppArmor, SELinux, Smack and TOMOYO Linux.

-At the [first Linux kernel summit](https://lwn.net/2001/features/KernelSummit/) in 2001, "_Peter Loscocco from the National Security Agency (NSA) presented the design of the mandatory access control system in its SE Linux distribution._" SE Linux had implemented: Many check points where authorization to perform a particular task was controlled, and a security manager process which implements the actual authorization policy. "_The separation of the checks and the policy mechanism is an important aspect of the system - different sites can implement very different access policies using the same system._" The aim of this separation is to make it harder for the user to not adjust or override policies.
+At the [first Linux kernel summit](https://lwn.net/2001/features/KernelSummit/) in 2001, "_Peter Loscocco from the National Security Agency (NSA) presented the design of the mandatory access control system in its SE Linux distribution._" SE Linux had implemented many check points where authorization to perform a particular task was controlled, and a security manager process which implements the actual authorization policy. "_The separation of the checks and the policy mechanism is an important aspect of the system - different sites can implement very different access policies using the same system._" The aim of this separation is to make it harder for the user to not adjust or override policies.

 It was realised that there were several security related projects trying to solve the same problem.
 It was decided to [have the developers](http://www.hep.by/gnu/kernel/lsm/) interested in security [create a](https://lwn.net/Articles/180194/) "_generic interface which could be used by any security policy.
 The result was the Linux Security Modules (LSM)_" API/framework, which provides many hooks at [security critical points](https://www.linux.com/learn/overview-linux-kernel-security-features) within the kernel.

 ![](images/LSMFrameworkDesign.png)

 LSMs can register with the API and receive callbacks from these hooks when the Unix Discretionary Access Control (DAC) checks succeed, allowing the LSMs Mandatory Access Control (MAC) code to run.
-The LSMs are not loadable kernel modules, but instead [selectable at build-time](https://www.kernel.org/doc/Documentation/security/LSM.txt) via `CONFIG_DEFAULT_SECURITY` which takes a comma separated list of LSM names.
-Commonly multiple LSMs are built into a given kernel and can be overridden at boot-time via the [`security=...` kernel command line argument](https://debian-handbook.info/browse/stable/sect.selinux.html#sect.selinux-setup), also taking a comma separated list of LSM names.
+The LSMs are not loadable kernel modules, but are instead [selectable at build-time](https://www.kernel.org/doc/Documentation/security/LSM.txt) via `CONFIG_DEFAULT_SECURITY` which takes a comma separated list of LSM names.
+Commonly multiple LSMs are built into a given kernel and can be overridden at boot time via the [`security=...` kernel command line argument](https://debian-handbook.info/browse/stable/sect.selinux.html#sect.selinux-setup), while also taking a comma separated list of LSM names.

 If no specific LSMs are built into the kernel, the default LSM will be the [Linux capabilities](#vps-countermeasures-docker-hardening-docker-host-engine-and-containers-capabilities). "_Most LSMs choose to [extend the capabilities](https://www.kernel.org/doc/Documentation/security/LSM.txt) system, building their checks on top of the defined capability hooks._" A comma separated list of the active security modules can be found in `/sys/kernel/security/lsm`.
 The list reflects the order in which checks are made, the capability module will always be present and be the first in the list.